paurkedal/ocaml-cumulus/README.md

 Cumulus defines a signal-like type, which facilitates differential updates of the underlying value.
-When a cumulus signal is changed, it emits a patch along with the new value, allowing consumers to integrate it into an existing value rather than rebuilding its value from scratch.
+When a cumulus signal is changed, it emits a patch along with the new value, allowing consumers to integrate it into their existing state rather than reconstructing from the new value alone.
 Cumulus is based on the [React](http://erratique.ch/software/react) FRP library.

 ## Documentation